 7. THE COFFEE COLLECTIVE

 Last but not least, The Coffee Collective.
 The pioneers of Copenhagen’s speciality coffee culture.
 There are four locations in the city, all with a different concept.
 At the original location you can visit their roastery and sit down for a cup of coffee.
 It’s a bit out of the centre, located in Frederiksberg but not very far from here in the same district you find their second location (Jægersborggade).
 Amazing interior, several beautiful rooms (check the Kenya room!) and an “open kitchen” design so you can see everything the baristas are doing.

 If you are visiting the Torvehallerne to get some food, you can also get caffeinated here by The Coffee Collective.
 Last and also their newest location is based in the centre next to Nyhavn and this new location’s concept is about cold drinks.
 If you’re yet to try any cold brew or nitro cold brew, this is your spot.

 Distance from hostel: 10-15 minute walk or 15 minute cycle depending on location

-Follow her blog, specialising in all things coffee!
+Follow The Exploring Barista's blog, specialising in all things coffee!